The following steps will help you complete your user profile accurately from your dashboard:

 1. Use a professional photo

-Adding a profile photo makes your profile 10 times more likely to be found and considered in GSourcers searches.
+According to GSourcers, adding a profile photo makes your profile 10 times more likely to be found and considered in GSourcers searches.
 However, having a bad photo may be even worse than having no photo at all.

 Therefore use a professional close-up photo that clearly shows your face, even in the small thumbnail on your timeline.
 Make sure you look sharp, professional and engaging.
 A friendly smile is an extra bonus!